crystalglewis/crystalglewis/Healthcare_High_Cost_Claims_Analyis/README.md

 Dataset: Synthetic NHIS Healthcare Claims (2024)
 Total Billed Amount: $476.5M
 Tools: SQL (PostgreSQL) • Tableau • Excel

-,
-Project Summary:
+## 📌 Project Overview:
-An end-to-end healthcare claims analytics project using SQL and Tableau to identify fraud patterns, high-cost claims, and demographic risk factors across a synthetic claims dataset.
+Healthcare fraud and high cost claims create significant financial risk for insurers and healthcare organizations.
+This project analyzes healthcare claims data to identify fraud patterns, high cost claim drivers, and demographic trends that may contribute to financial loss.

+Using SQL for data preparation and analysis and Tableau for visualization, this project explores how fraud varies across diagnosis categories, fraud types, and patient age groups.
+The goal of the analysis was to demonstrate how healthcare claims data can support fraud detection efforts, payment integrity monitoring, and cost containment strategies.

 ---

-#  📌 Project Overview
-Healthcare fraud and high-cost claims create significant financial risk for insurers and healthcare systems.
-This project analyzes healthcare claims data to identify fraud patterns, high-cost claim drivers, and demographic trends that may contribute to financial loss.
-Using SQL for data preparation and aggregation and Tableau for visualization, the analysis explores how fraud varies across diagnosis categories, fraud types, and patient age groups.
-The objective of this project is to demonstrate how healthcare claims data can be used to support fraud detection, payment integrity monitoring, and cost management decisions.
+##  🎯Business Question
+This analysis focused on answering the following business questions:
+- What percentage of total billed claims were identified as fraudulent?
+- Which diagnosis categories generated the highest fraud exposure?
+- Which age groups produced the largest share of high cost claims?
+- How did fraud trends vary by fraud type and demographic group?
+- How can healthcare claims analytics support payment integrity decision making?

 ---

-## 🎯 Objectives
-This analysis focuses on answering four key questions:
-1. What percentage of total billed claims are fraudulent?
-2. Which diagnosis categories drive the highest fraud risk?
-3. Which age groups generate the largest high-cost claims?
-4. How does fraud vary by age group and fraud type?
+## Methods & Skills Used
+Tools:
+- SQL (PostgreSQL)
+- Tableau
+- Excel

 ---

+## Skills Applied

 ##  🗂 Key Performance Indicators (KPIs)
  KPI | Value |